 .

-Section titled “Create a Client for the CLI”In order to use the tenzir-platform
+Section titled “Create a client for the CLI”To use the tenzir-platform

 client that supports device code authentication.
-(It is possible but not
+(It’s possible but not

-recommended to use the same client for both Tenzir UI and Tenzir Platform CLI)
+recommended to use the same client for both the Tenzir UI and Tenzir Platform CLI)

 To do this, proceed exactly as above, but use tenzir-cli